Supply

 With our VCSE partners, we have been looking into what we can do to look after and nurture the people that we work with - to understand what the current challenges are for supporting our workforce.
 In response to this research, we are launching The VCSE Workforce Development Project to address issues such as recruitment, nurturing new talent, diversity and inclusion, leadership and well-being.

-In 2023, 10GM will work with Greater Manchester's Local VCSE Infrastructure Organisations to establish a collective workforce development hub for the sector focusing on key priorities that align with the GM Workforce Strategy / People Plan and the Health Education England Workforce Development Priorities.
+10GM has worked with Greater Manchester's Local VCSE Infrastructure Organisations to establish a collective workforce development hub for the sector focusing on key priorities that align with the GM Workforce Strategy / People Plan and the Health Education England Workforce Development Priorities.

 Supply